 Think about ATS and keywords

 Applicant Tracking Systems (ATS) scan and evaluate CVs for the presence of certain keywords.
-Only the high-ranking CVs are them passed onto a human to review.
-Thinking about keywords and ATS when creating your CV should give you a better chance of beating the robots.
+Only the highest ranking CVs are then passed onto a human to review.
+Thinking about keywords and ATS when creating your CV should give you a better chance of beating the bots.
 Our CV builder will make it easier for you to write your CV and get past the filters.

-If you only pay attention to on piece of CV advice, let it be this one: spelling matters.
+If you only pay attention to one piece of CV advice, let it be this one: spelling matters.
 Recruiters will discard a CV if it’s littered with spelling mistakes and typos.
-Run a spell check every time you update or modify your CV to ensure there are no obvious errors.
+Run a spellcheck every time you update or modify your CV to ensure there are no obvious errors.